miogasuki/PotatoVN/project-info-galgamemanager.md

     *   File operations.
     *   Navigation within the application.
     *   Interaction with external APIs.
+    *   `LocalSettingsService.cs`: Manages the storage and retrieval of local application settings.
 *   **`Helpers/`**: Contains utility classes and extension methods that provide common, reusable functions (e.g., file I/O helpers, string manipulation, UI helpers).
 *   **`Contracts/`**: Defines interfaces and data contracts.
 Interfaces are crucial for decoupling components and enabling testability.
 Data contracts might define the structure of data exchanged with services or stored locally.
     *   `Contracts/Services/`: Interfaces for service classes.